 [Explained] PLC Block Diagram | Programmable Logic Controller

-Hey, today we are going to discuss the basic PLC Block Diagram.
-You will understand the working principle of PLC from the block diagram of PLC.
+Hey, today we are going to see and discuss the basic PLC Block Diagram.
+You will easily understand the working principle of PLC from the block diagram of PLC.
 PLC stands for Programmable Logic Controller.
-Nowadays, PLC becomes more and more popular in industries for automation purpose.
-PLC replaced the analog control system by bringing the digital control system in the industry.
+PLC is a very popular technology in the industrial sector for automation purposes.
+PLC replaced the analog control system by bringing the digital control system into the industry.
+It is a specialized computer system used in industrial and manufacturing settings to automate and control various processes.
+PLCs are highly flexible and can be easily reprogrammed or modified to accommodate changes in the industrial process or requirements.

 Here a typical block diagram of PLC is given below.
-From the below block diagram you can understand the total concept and working procedure of Programmable Logic Controller.
+From the below block diagram, you can understand the total concept and working procedure of the Programmable Logic Controller.

 PLC Block Diagram, Block Diagram of PLC, Programmable Logic Controller

-As you see in the above figure, PLC has main three parts,
+As you saw in the above block diagram the PLC has the following important parts,

-Generally, microcontroller or microprocessor is used in Programmable Logic Controller and they are programmed by an external computer.
+Generally, a microcontroller or microprocessor is used as Central Processing Unit in a Programmable Logic Controller and they are programmed by an external computer.
 After installing the appropriate program, PLC works.

 Now, let's discuss each block of the Programmable Logic Control circuits which will help you to understand the working principle of PLC.